samuli-kekki/flask-test/README.md

 - [ ] Document code
 - [ ] Unit and integration tests
 - [ ] Generate API documentation (investigate Flasgger, Flask-RESTPlus, Flask-OpenAPI3, APIFairy, etc.)

+# Documentation

+Use following command to build & start the app and the database: docker-compose up

+Following builds the app:
+docker-compose build

+This starts only the database if you'd like to test the app on command line: docker-compose up measurement_postgres

+As we are not using -d, you can stop the server with CTRL-C.

+The data in the database is not persisted.